Natural reservoir: Definition and terminology

-The great diversity of infectious pathogens, their possible hosts, and the ways in which their hosts respond to infection has resulted in multiple definitions for "natural reservoir," many of which are conflicting or incomplete.
-In a 2002 conceptual exploration published in the CDC's Emerging Infectious Diseases, the natural reservoir of a given pathogen is defined as "one or more epidemiologically connected populations or environments in which the pathogen can be permanently maintained and from which infection is transmitted to the defined target population."
-The target population is the population or species in which the pathogen causes disease; it is the population of interest because it has disease when infected by the pathogen (for example, humans are the target population in most medical epidemiological studies).
+The diversity of pathogens, hosts, and transmission systems has resulted in multiple definitions of the term natural reservoir, some of which emphasize a host species and others an ecological system.
+In a 2002 conceptual analysis published in Emerging Infectious Diseases, a natural reservoir was defined as "one or more epidemiologically connected populations or environments in which the pathogen can be permanently maintained and from which infection is transmitted to the defined target population".